 If you need assistance or would like to use one of the department’s laptops to complete any of these steps, please contact the Financial Aid Office at 740.389.4636 Ext 4113 or email email@example.com

 Remember to reapply for all financial aid (grants, scholarships, loans) each academic year.
-The financial aid award year begins Summer term and runs through Spring term.
+The financial aid award year begins Fall term and runs through Summer term.

 Click here to tell us how we are doing.

 PLUS loans are federal loans that graduate or professional students and parents of dependent undergraduate students can use to help pay for college or career school.

 PLUS loans can help pay for education expenses not covered by other financial aid.

 For the first four years of higher education, eligible students can get up to $2,500 for qualified education expenses with the American Opportunity Tax Credit.
 Learn more about the American Opportunity Tax Credit.